couchbase/couchbase-lite-ios/README.md

 By "_suitable for embedding into mobile apps_", I mean that it meets the following requirements:

- * Small code size; ideally less than 256kbytes.
+ * Small code size; currently under 200kbytes.
 (Code size is important to mobile apps, which are often downloaded over cell networks.)
  * Quick startup time on relatively-slow CPUs; ideally 100ms or less.
  * Low memory usage with typical mobile data-sets.
 The expectation is the number of documents will not be huge, although there may be sizable multimedia attachments.
  * "Good enough" performance with these CPUs and data-sets.

-And by "_mobile apps_" I'm focusing on iOS and Android, although there's no reason we couldn't extend this to other platforms like Windows Phone.
-And it's not limited to mobile OSs -- the initial Objective-C implementation runs on Mac OS as well.
+And by "_mobile apps_" I'm focusing on iOS and [Android][11], although there's no reason we couldn't extend this to other platforms like Windows Phone.
+And it's not limited to mobile OSs -- the Objective-C implementation runs on Mac OS as well.

 More documentation is available on the [wiki][2].